23 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 23 Years

 #20 Policies, Procedures and Systems create great child care businesses and business value.

 Child care owners often think they need to have more money to spend on their program, to buy this or that to make it more valuable.
-Sure have adequate funds to develop and maintain programs is important.
+Sure having adequate funds to develop and maintain programs is important.
 However, one important way to improve the value of your child care business – without spending a dime – is to develop policies, procedures, and systems that are followed every day.

 Policies, procedures, and systems provide for consistency of operations.
 Consistency provides for steady enrollment and employee retention – both of which lead to higher revenues and profits.